JamieHogg-depo/jameshoggwebsite/content/authors/admin/_index.md

 - I have been a Research Assistant at QUT for a small project on the effects of the modifiable areal unit problem in disease mapping applications.
 - I currently work with the Department of Health Western Australia (DOHWA) on Bayesian spatio-temporal modeling.
 I initially complete a three month paid internship with the DOHWA in 2021 and now work in a consultation capacity on a casual basis.

-In general, I enjoy learning new things, programming with R and the tidyverse, and Bayesian hierarchical modeling.
+I enjoy learning new statistical techniques, programming with R and the tidyverse, and Bayesian hierarchical modeling.
 I am huge fan of [Stan](https://mc-stan.org/) and helped to organise and host the [2022 StanConnect](https://github.com/stan-dev/connect22-space-time) conference.

 I am a huge advocate of effective communication and enjoy exploring means to disseminate statistical findings to the public to affect real change in public health.